Women's suffrage in the United States: Early female candidates for national office

-Initial successes
+Initial successes and failures

 Women were enfranchised in frontier Wyoming Territory in 1869 and in Utah in 1870.
 Because Utah held two elections before Wyoming, Utah became the first place in the nation where women legally cast ballots after the launch of the suffrage movement.
+In 1887, Kansas women could vote in city elections and hold certain offices.
 The short-lived Populist Party endorsed women's suffrage, contributing to the enfranchisement of women in Colorado in 1893 and Idaho in 1896.
 In some localities, women gained various forms of partial suffrage, such as voting for school boards.
 According to a 2018 study in The Journal of Politics, states with large suffrage movements and competitive political environments were more likely to extend voting rights to women; this is one reason why Western states were quicker to adopt women's suffrage than states in the East.

 In the late 1870s, the suffrage movement received a major boost when the Women's Christian Temperance Union (WCTU), the largest women's organization in the country, decided to campaign for suffrage and created a Franchise Department to support that effort.
 Frances Willard, its pro-suffrage leader, urged WCTU members to pursue the right to vote as a means of protecting their families from alcohol and other vices.
 In 1886 the WCTU submitted to Congress petitions with 200,000 signatures in support of a national suffrage amendment.

-In 1885 the Grange, a large farmers' organization, officially endorsed women's suffrage.

-In 1890 the American Federation of Labor, a large labor alliance, endorsed women's suffrage and subsequently collected 270,000 names on petitions supporting that goal.
+In 1885, the Grange, a large farmers' organization, officially endorsed women's suffrage.
+In 1890, the American Federation of Labor, a large labor alliance, endorsed women's suffrage and subsequently collected 270,000 names on petitions supporting that goal.

+A proposed 16th amendment, giving the vote to women, was introduced in 1869 and defeated by the Senate in 1887.
+Between 1870 and 1890, women's suffrage amendments were defeated by referendum in eight states.